import pandas as pd

 We can vary the parameters of the number of sites and gap length to explore how the different imputation algorithms perform with different about of missing data.

-Scikit-Learn has a general approach to using imputation algorithms that we mirror here.
+Scikit-Learn has a general approach to using imputation algorithms that we will mirror for all subsequent imputation algorithms.

 from sklearn.impute import SimpleImputer